-But if lousy artwork and a business card can save the day, just imagine what you can accomplish with a little time and effort.
+But if lousy artwork and a business card can save the day, just imagine what you can accomplish with a little time and effort particularly if you could get hands on a business card template.
 Here’s a quick and easy to create inexpensive courtroom exhibits that will help your witnesses tell their stories and show the jury exactly what happened.

 Start by printing a large (30″ x 40″ is a good starting size, bigger is probably better) image of your scene.
 Maybe it’s an aerial photograph of the apartment complex, the layout of the emergency room, or a map showing the fatal roadway or intersection.

 After you’ve printed out your image, you’ll want to give it a magnetic backing.
 You can either purchase magnetic backing (it’s easy to find, just do a Google search for “Magnetic Adhesive Sheeting” and you’ll find tons of suppliers) or you can temprarily attach your image to a magnetic board, such as a magnetic dry erase board.

 Once your image has a magnetic back, you can use small magnetic figures to ?show? the jurors exactly where the collision took place, where the doctors and nurses were positioned, or where everyone was standing when the fight broke out.